directus/directus/docs/app/file-library.md

 - **Filename (Disk)** — LOCKED, this is the actual name of the file in storage
 - **Filename (Download)** — This allows you to set the name of the file when it is downloaded

+The file sidebar also includes the following details:

+- **Type** — The MIME type of the file, displayed in the App as a formatted media type
+- **Dimensions** — (Images Only) The width and height of the image in pixels
+- **Size** — The file-size the asset takes up within the storage adapter
+- **Created** — The timestamp of when the file was uploaded to the project
+- **Owner** — The Directus user that uploaded the file to the project
+- **Folder** — The current parent folder that contains the file
+- **Metadata** — Metadata JSON dump of the file's EXIF, IPTC, and ICC information

 #### Action Buttons

 - **Save** — Saves any edits made to the page